 In a large bowl, combine remaining scallions, breadcrumbs, egg, gochujang, soy sauce, olive oil, garlic, ginger, salt and pepper.
 Mix to combine.
 Add ground beef and mix just until combined.

-Shape meat mixture into 20 balls (about 2 ½ tbsp each or #24 scoop (1.5 ounce), and arrange on a greased rimmed baking sheet.
+Shape meat mixture into 20 balls (about 2 ½ tablespoons each or #24 scoop (1.5 ounces)), and arrange on a greased rimmed baking sheet.
 Bake until golden brown and cooked through, 13–15 minutes.

 For the sauce, combine honey, gochujang, toasted sesame oil, and vinegar.
 Arrange meatballs on a platter and drizzle with sauce or serve on the side.
 Sprinkle reserved scallions over top.